kenBayama/test-UntieKnot/README.md

 ### Prerequisites

-Having a Kafka Instance running on the local machine
+Having a Kafka Instance running on the local machine reachable on localhost:9092

+JDK 8

 ### Installing

 Open the project in your IDE

 import all dependencies via SBT